-- Leisure Activities (sport, musical instruments, weekend)
+- Leisure Activities (sport, musical instruments, weekend, holidays)

+- Transport

 - School Subjects and Timetables

-- Countries and Nationalities
+- · Countries and Nationalities

 - Friends

+- Food

+- Likes and dislikes

-- Time
+- Time and the weather

 - Pets and Animals (Creating a storybook for primary school children)

 Students are beginning their study of Japanese and typically have had little prior exposure to the language and associated cultures.
 Students' textual knowledge is developed through English literacy learning which supports the development of literacy in Japanese.
 Skills in socialising, informing, creating, translating and reflecting on language and culture in both languages are mutually supportive.